Last Updated: April 30, 2015

 biloba, goldenseal, kava, ephedra, and garlic.
 Individuals taking

-high blood pressure medications, anticoagulants,
+blood pressure medications, anticoagulants, diabetes

-diabetes medications, heart medications, monoamine oxidase
+medications, heart medications, monoamine oxidase inhibitors

-particularly cautious when taking these supplements.
+cautious when taking these supplements.

 The exact chemical or chemicals in grapefruits that cause